steviesc/steviesc/README.md

   <br>
   Welcome to my GitHub profile!
   <br> -->
-  I'm Stella Chen, a software developer with a passion for pushing the boundaries of what's possible with code.
+  I'm Stella Chen, a software developer with a passion for pushing the boundaries of what's possible with code
   <img src="https://github.com/steviesc/steviesc/blob/main/cat-typing.gif" alt="Description of GIF" width="70px" />
   <br>
-  I thrive on creating innovative solutions that not only solve problems but also inspire and challenge the status quo.
+  I thrive on creating innovative solutions that not only solve problems but also inspire and challenge the status quo
   <br> <br>
 </p>